Starlightll/Starlightll/README.md

-# Hey there, I'm Starlightll! 👋
+# Hey there, I'm Starlight! 👋

 Welcome to my GitHub profile!
 I'm a student with big dreams, a passion for coding, and a knack for injecting humor into my daily study routine.
 When I'm not buried in textbooks or debugging my own projects, I'm exploring exciting technologies and cracking a few programming jokes. 😉